EmilHvitfeldt/smltar/docs/08_dl_dnn.md

 Let's take a closer look at how `step_sequence_onehot()` works and how its parameters will change the output.

 When we use `step_sequence_onehot()`, two things happen.
-First, each word is assigned an _integer index_.
+First, each word is assigned an\index{integer index} _integer index_.
 You can think of this as a key-value pair of the vocabulary.
 Next, the sequence of tokens is replaced with the corresponding indices; this sequence of integers makes up the final numeric representation.
 Let's illustrate with a small example:

 ```r